nik-hz/viper/README.md

 3) Run ```source ./scanner.sh```.
 This will activate a virtual environment called viper and set you up with required dependencies, and run the five code examples and return the outputs.

 # Tokenizing
+For grading please run `python scanner` which will execute the `__main__.py` file in the scanner dir.
+This will run the examples shown below and parse them.
+Note: we print out two token tuples at a time for conciness in the readme, but the code output will have one token per line.

 ## Lexical grammar
 We define six new token classes that the viper tokenizer recognizes.